NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Heat Dissipation Over Time

-Heat Dissipation Chart Saatva Classic
+Saatva Classic Heat Dissipation Chart Updated

-Heat Dissipation Chart Saatva Classic
+Saatva Classic Heat Dissipation Chart

 Sinkage Test

-This is slightly more than the average of 2.22″, based on all of our mattress tests to date.
-However, at 2.4″ of sinkage it’s still very much within a reasonable range that will be comfortable for most sleepers.
+This is slightly more than the average of 2.14″, based on all of our mattress tests to date.
+However, at 2.40″ of sinkage it’s still very much within a reasonable range that will be comfortable for most sleepers.

 Saatva Classic sinkage